Blog · Analysis · Last reviewed June 23, 2026

 Current Context

-As of June 16, 2026, virtual power plants are moving from pilot language into grid planning language.
+As of June 23, 2026, virtual power plants are moving from pilot language into grid planning language.
 DOE's current VPP project page says analysis suggests a VPP made of residential thermostats, water heaters, EV chargers, and behind-the-meter batteries could provide peaking capacity at roughly half the net cost to a utility of alternatives such as a utility-scale battery or natural-gas peaker.
-DOE's broader VPP liftoff work frames demand flexibility as a near-term resource rather than a speculative future technology.
+DOE also says tripling VPP capacity to 80-160 gigawatts by 2030 could address 10-20% of peak load and save on the order of $10 billion in annual grid costs.
+Those are modeled policy claims, not guarantees that any particular thermostat program will deliver comfort, equity, or reliability.

+DOE's January 2025 VPP Liftoff update describes operational VPP scale across North America as 33 gigawatts and says the pace of deployment still needs to accelerate.
 FERC's 2025 Assessment of Demand Response and Advanced Metering shows that this is not a blank slate.
 Using the latest public data available to staff, the report says demand response participation in the seven U.S. wholesale markets increased from 2023 to 2024 by about 217 megawatts to 33,272 megawatts, enough to meet about 6.5% of all RTO/ISO wholesale-market peak demand.
-It also reports 128.4 million advanced meters in the United States in 2023, representing 76.8% of total meters across customer classes.
+It also reports 128.4 million advanced meters in the United States in 2023, representing 76.8% of total meters across customer classes, and notes state action such as a Virginia law directing Dominion Energy to launch a VPP pilot with DER aggregations totaling up to 450 megawatts.

 Reliability organizations are also moving the issue from customer-program design into operational visibility.
 NERC's March 2026 technical reference document on distributed energy resources says inaccurate representation of aggregate DER levels can affect operational planning analyses and real-time assessments because DERs alter net loading, generation dispatch, and the operator's view of risk.
 That does not make every thermostat a bulk-power asset.
 It means large fleets of small devices can become a modeling and situational-awareness problem before the resident ever sees the control room.